 1 cup chocolate chips of choice* (I opted for 65% cacao)

 3 tbsps unrefined coconut oil

-2-3 tbsps liquid sweetener (add to taste or omitt for a bitter coating & add 1-3 more tbsps of coconut oil)
+2-3 tbsps liquid sweetener (add to taste or omit for a darker chocolate coating)